Dolores Huerta and César Chávez Community Room ~ CLS Academic Resource Center (ARC)

 Organized in 2005, The Chican@ and Latin@ Studies Program library offers materials related to Chican@ and Latin@ Studies.
 Our collection includes an ever-expanding number of books and movies.
 A collection of MCAT preparation materials belonging to the P.A.L.M.A. organization is also available for checkout in the Library.

-Academic year hours: Closed to the Public.
+Summer hours: Closed to the Public.

 Patrons may request materials by contacting the Program.